快猫短视频

 Targeted Drug Therapy for Liver Cancer

-As researchers learn more about the changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
-Targeted drugs work differently from standard chemotherapy drugs (which are described in Chemotherapy for Liver Cancer) and often have different side effects.
+As researchers learn more about the gene and protein changes inside cells that cause cancer, they have been able to develop newer drugs that specifically target some of these changes.
+Targeted drugs work differently from standard chemotherapy drugs and often have different side effects.

-Like chemotherapy, these drugs enter the bloodstream and reach almost all areas of the body, which makes them potentially useful against cancers that have spread to distant parts of the body.
-Because standard chemo is not very effective in most patients with liver cancer, doctors are focusing more on using targeted therapies.
+Targeted drugs enter the bloodstream and reach almost all areas of the body, which can make them useful against cancers that have spread to distant parts of the body.

 • Some kinases help tumors form the new blood vessels they need in order to get bigger (a process called angiogenesis).